-Not only do they have better balance, but they can respond quicker and have a superior nervous system.
+Not only do they have better balance, but they can respond quickly and have a superior nervous system.

 In other areas of the feline world, it is possible in theory for melanistic lions to exist, but there have never been any lions of a jet black color found on the earth.

-The lion photo above is actually a fake, it went viral online as it was the first melanistic lion found – until the truth came out.
+The lion in the feature image is actually a fake, it went viral online as it was the first melanistic lion found – until the truth came out.

 Natural melanin can be seen in many animals, from squirrels to panthers.
-However, industrial melanism is created by man, and is a condition which causes certain animals to change color and become a dark black shade.
+However, industrial melanism is created by man and is a condition that causes certain animals to change color and become a darker shade.

 The peppered moth, for example, used to be predominantly white, and it was easily camouflaged in the black-and-white forests around Europe.

 With the late 18th century came the rise of soot and pollution, and now the peppered moth has few white patches and plenty of black at birth.